Malaysia Unveiled: A Tapestry of Cultures, Jungles, and Coastlines - Your Ultimate Travel Itinerary Malaysia, a nation where ancient rainf...

 some shopping or spa therapy.

-Enjoy a farewell KL dinner.
-Consider a rooftop bar (like Heli Lounge Bar
+Evening: Enjoy a farewell KL dinner.
+Consider a rooftop bar (like

-or SkyBar at Traders Hotel) for spectacular night views of the city
+Heli Lounge Bar or SkyBar at Traders Hotel) for spectacular night views of the

-Take an early morning flight from KLIA/KLIA2 to Kota Kinabalu (KK), Sabah
+Morning: Take an early morning flight from KLIA/KLIA2 to Kota

 waterfront (Api-Api area).

-enjoy sea views, and browse the handicraft market.
-Visit the Sabah
+along the promenade, enjoy sea views, and browse the handicraft market.
+Visit

-State Museum for insights into Sabah’s diverse cultures and history.
+the Sabah State Museum for insights into Sabah’s diverse cultures and

-Experience the Filipino Night Market at Sinsuran (open from late
+Evening: Experience the Filipino Night Market at Sinsuran

-afternoon).
+(open from late afternoon).
 Sample fresh grilled seafood and local delicacies.
-Enjoy

 catches.